EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 For which of the following statements will Prosecutor be subject to discipline?

 a.
-“I am satisfied that Z was sexually assaulted at this residence.”
+“I am satisfied that Z was sexually assaulted at this residence."

 b.
-“It was essentially a gang rape.”
+“It was essentially a gang rape."

 c.
 “Why were A, B, and C’s DNA not found?
 I would not be surprised if they wore condoms.
-Probably an exotic dancer would not be your first choice for unprotected sex.”
+Probably an exotic dancer would not be your first choice for unprotected sex."

 d.
 All of the above.